thebkv/bkv/ruth04.md

 ### 1. Famine → Harvest → Fruitfulness

-Ruth begins with famine.
+Ruth begins with famine in Bethlehem.

-Ruth 2 moves into harvest.
+Ruth 2 and 3 unfold during harvest.

-Ruth 4 reaches conception and birth.
+Ruth 4 ends with conception and birth.

 The movement is concrete:

-**famine
-→ grain
+**FAMINE
-→ household
+→ HARVEST
-→ child**
+→ FRUITFULNESS**

-The lack of provision that opens the book has been reversed at multiple levels.
+The land that could not feed the household at the beginning of the book becomes the setting in which the household is restored.

 **Confidence: ESTABLISHED**